 Process held: Paving of base (including the Paving Trial).
-Results that demonstrate conformity of mixer uniformity, except for CoVc Submission details: and CoV {MUV} , which results will be assessed at a maximum of eight calendar days after the uniformity assessment.
-The Administrator will consider the submitted results, before authorising Release of Hold Point: the release of Hold Point, within two business days of receipt of the results.
+Submission details: Results that demonstrate conformity of mixer uniformity, except for CoV_C and CoV{MUV} , which results will be assessed at a maximum of eight calendar days after the uniformity assessment.
+Release of Hold Point: The Administrator will consider the submitted results, before authorising the release of Hold Point, within two business days of receipt of the results.